COVID-19 financial assistance for students

 How to apply for a Together As Buckeyes emergency grant

-- Fill out and sign the Emergency Request form and gather supporting documentation.
+- Fill out, sign and submit the Emergency Request form.

-- Upload all forms and documents to the Secure Document Uploader.
+- Upload additional documentation not included with your initial submission to the Secure Document Uploader.

 - If you can't upload your materials, you may fax them to 614-292-9264 or mail them to Buckeye Link, P.O.
 Box 183029, Columbus OH 43218-3029.

 Emergency grant aid will be awarded in accordance with federal, state and institutional rules and regulations.
 Students can apply for emergency grants through the Emergency Request form and address questions to Buckeye Link.
 Eligibility requirements differ by funding source, but the university will address applications from students who meet these criteria: